GPS-GmbH/schmalz-connect-suite-docs/developer/create-app.md

 # Creating an App

-Within the Sicon platform, you have different integration possibilities.
+All apps are docker images stored on your registry of choice.
-All of the time, you will create a docker image that contains your environment.
+The app-store just collects meta data, how to install them.

-There are several levels of how tightly integrated your app is.
-These can be combined as defined below.
+When building for the Sicon platform, depending on the capabilities you want to add, there are different levels of integration available.

 ## Types of Integration